Kasun1Don/portfolio/README.md

 <img src="./docs/Lnav.png" width="600"> &nbsp;

-I decided to add jump links using # in the anchor links to jump between the different section of my portfolio on the home page rather than scrolling to each section.
+I decided to add jump links using # in the anchor links to jump between the different sections of my portfolio on the home page rather than scrolling to each section.
 The scrolling behavior was too abrupt so I changed the scrolling behavior to "smooth" which is much more pleasing.
 The original idea to have the whole navigation anchor link name container turn orange when hovered was discarded due to technical issues so I decided to only turn the anchor link text orange when hovered.

 <img src="./docs/Lheader.png" width="500"> &nbsp;

 The neon sunset idea from the wireframe turned into an animated sun that changes colors because the neon color was too jarring.
-This component shows my creativity and make my portfolio stand out.
+This component shows my creativity and makes my portfolio stand out.
 The component was inspired by the rainbow circles Ed Challenge CSS Layout Challenge and CSS Animations.

-The two professional logos provide quick links but are in black because I didn't want them taking up too much attention when the user first lands on the page header.
+The two professional logos provide quick links but are in black because I didn't want them to take up too much attention when the user first lands on the page header.

 <img src="./docs/Labout.png" width="500"> &nbsp;